xataio/pgroll/README.md

 ### Prepare the database

 `pgroll` needs to store some internal state in the database.
-A table is created to track the current schema version and store versions history.
+A table is created to track the current schema version and store version history.
 To prepare the database, run the following command:

 ```sh
 pgroll init --postgres-url postgres://user:password@host:port/dbname